What is an EGD?

 Upper endoscopy is more accurate than X-rays for detecting abnormal growths such as cancer and for examining the inside of the upper digestive system.
 In addition, abnormalities can be treated through the endoscope.
 For example:

-Objects stuck in the esophagus can be removed.
+Objects stuck in the esophagus or stomach can be removed.

 How Do I Prepare for an Upper Endoscopy?